SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

         averageValue: 3
 ```

-In the two HPA manifests above, the scaling metric is exactly the same, and uses the exact same
+In the preceding HPA manifests, the scaling metric is exactly the same, and uses the exact same
 parameters: this is to ensure that both the Models and the Servers are scaled up/down at
 approximately the same time.
 Small variations in the scale-up time are expected because each HPA
 samples the metrics independently, at regular intervals.